Our mission is to promote the well being of Asian American seniors and other adults who are disadvantaged by their language and cultural barriers.

 PASSi will be the premier provider of supportive services for Asian American seniors and other adults for their personal healthcare, vocational training and other beneficial programs.
 We will expand employment and economic opportunities for the region’s immigrant population and will respond to emerging needs in the designated community.
 We will strengthen service programs and always be responsive and focused on the community needs with humanity, respect and compassion.

-rs in the non-profit nonprofit sector.
+in the nonprofit sector.

 PASSi would like to send our thanks and gratitude to The Vanguard Group, Inc. and its volunteers for doing such a great job!